DEFINING A HEALTHY DIET: PART 6 - DIETARY HEALTH MYTHS; BUSTED

 Protein Moderation

-• Protein requirements are relative to the level of physical activity of a person, with athletes generally needing a larger intake than average.
+- Protein requirements are relative to a person's level of physical activity, with athletes generally needing a larger intake than average.

 Concluding Remarks